KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/reference.md

 - `production` sets `KNAPSACK_PRO_ENDPOINT` to `https://api.knapsackpro.com`
 - `development` sets `KNAPSACK_PRO_ENDPOINT` to `http://api.knapsackpro.test:3000`
 - `test` sets `KNAPSACK_PRO_ENDPOINT` to `https://api-staging.knapsackpro.com`

+## `KNAPSACK_PRO_MODIFY_DEFAULT_RSPEC_FORMATTERS` (RSpec)

+Enable/disable monkey patching of the [RSpec Formatters](https://www.relishapp.com/rspec/rspec-core/v/2-6/docs/command-line/format-option).
+You may want to set it to `false` if it interferes with your custom formatter.

+Default: `true`

+Available:
+- `true`: Show the summary of pending and failed tests only at the end of the test run.
+- `false`: Show the summary of pending and failed tests after each intermediate batch of tests.
+The summary is cumulative so you will the same tests mentioned multiple times, though they are executed only once.

 ## `KNAPSACK_PRO_PROJECT_DIR`